ezrosent/secondPrice/README.md

 This is far from completion, and is certainly at the pre-alpha stage.
 Ideally it will later be extended to use more of D's threading features and support for EDSLs as well.

+The "iteratedPrison" directory is a more complete version of a simple iterated prisoners dilema evolutionary agent-based model (complete with a python script for graphing output).
+It demonstrates the general interface I would like to have from this project, also the IO threading is fully functional as no delegates have to be passed in that implementation.